rewboss hub

 Obviously, we have to start with the camera.
 Actually, even the cheapest camera these days would do, and with smartphones now having pretty good built-in cameras, nearly everyone these days is equipped to make videos.

 I would definitely recommend to anyone serious about videomaking to work their way up the “camera hierarchy”, starting with a decent phone, and then graduating to a high-end consumer device before investing in a professional camera.
-Only once you have mastered the camera you currently have should you start thinking about upgrading.
+Only once you have mastered the camera you currently have and have practice in scriptwriting and editing should you start thinking about upgrading.

 Microphones and sound recording equipment